MrWittman612/theBigOne/README.md

 This app requires [Node.js](https://nodejs.org/) v4+ to run.

-Install the dependencies and devDependencies and start the server.
+Clone this repo and run the build script then start the app locally.

 ```sh
 $ git clone https://github.com/1sfaccia1/theBigOne.git